OpenDevICON/opendevicon/docs/prerequisites.md

----
-description: Using Python SDK in Jupyter Notebook for interacting with SCORE
----
+# Prerequisites

-# Getting juypter notebook
+## Getting juypter notebook

-This is new file
+[**Jupyter Notebook**](https://jupyter.org/) is an application widely used in Data Science domain for creating and sharing documents that contains Live code, Equations, Visualizations, and Explanatory text.

+## Installing PythonSDK